spook/ink2pdf/README.md

 **INITIAL PROJECT - DRAFT - NOT YET READY**

 Generates a multi-page PDF document from your Inkscape document.
-Includes other Inkscape layer tools:

--  ink2png   - Like ink2pdf but output a set of numbered PNG files
--  ink2jpg   - Like ink2pdf but output a set of numbered JPEG files
--  inklayers - List, show (set visible, unhide), and hide layers
--  inkpages  - Display the page structure in an Inkscape document.

 ## Multiple Pages..
 In Inkscape?